xmi-cs/aca-gh-actions-runner/README.md

 - A Container registry
 - A Log Analytics workspace
 - A Key Vault containing the GitHub App private key
+- A user-assigned Managed Identity with pull access to the registry and secret user access on the Key Vault

 It will also build a container image from the Dockerfile [here](/src/Dockerfile.from-base) which is based on the work from this great [repo](https://github.com/myoung34/docker-github-actions-runner) and push it to your registry with the tag `runners/github/linux:from-base`.

 Lastly it sets a few deployment outputs as variables so that the next workflow can re-use them.

+> [!NOTE]
+> The workflow generates an access token using the GitHub App to create variables to store values for the next workflow.

 ## Deploy the runners
 Next workflow to run is `Create and register self-hosted runners`.
-This one generates an access token as the GitHub App, and pass it as an input to a Bicep deployment.
-This deployment provisions the Container App inside the Container Apps Environment, using the container image built and pushed by the previous workflow.
+This one uses Bicep to deploy a Container App (Job) in the Container App Environment, using the container image built and pushed by the previous workflow.

 > [!NOTE]
-> The previous workflow also generates an access token but it's less noticeable, it's a short-lived token for setting the variables
+> The deployment is split in two parts as the Container App (Job) needs a container image already pushed to a Container Registry.
+A single workflow could have been used but would take too long to execute.

 When you launch the workflow, you can choose between deploying a Container App or a Container App Job.
 The job is used by default as it's a better fit for this scenario.